With Xbox Video, you can buy or rent videos (films and TV programs) from the Xbox store through your Xbox 360 console or other device.

 Stream to watch now

 Streaming is a great option if you have a fast network and Internet connection and you want to watch the video immediately.
-Although any Internet connection will support downloading a video, a broadband Internet connection (cable, DSL, or LAN) is recommended for Xbox Video, especially if you want to stream videos.
+Any Internet connection will support downloading a video.
+However, we recommend a broadband Internet connection (cable, DSL, or LAN) for Xbox Video, especially if you want to stream videos.

 If your network isn't fast enough to stream the video, you'll be notified before you confirm payment.
 If your network is too slow for HD streaming, you might be able to stream the SD version or simply download the title instead.